apache/incubator-weex-site/docs/tools/extension.md

 :::danger
 VSCode Extension is a third party plugin, and is not developed nor maintained by Apache Weex.

-Committers of Apache Weex is not responsible for any issue of VSCode Extension.
 :::

 # Introduction